jensenemi/Quick-Recipes-Analysis/README.md

 ## Hypothesis Testing
 The project is focused on finding whih types of recipes take the shortest amount of time to make.
 Now, I'll perform a permutation test to answer this question.
 The null hypothesis is breakfast takes the same amount of time to make as the other types of recipes.
 The alternate hypothesis is breakfast takes less time to make than the other types of recipes.
 The test statistic is the difference in mean between minutes of breakfast recipes and non-breakfast recipes.
 The significance level is 0.05.

+<iframe
+  src="assets/hyptest.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The p-value is 0.076 which is greater than 0.05, so we fail to reject the null hypothesis that breakfast recipes take the same amount of time as other recipes.